 Guarding Your Rights Against Assault & Battery Charges in Sarasota County

 Are you facing a charge for assault, battery, or both?
 If you are arrested or accused of any type of crime, the first thing to do is find a qualified attorney to handle your case.
-At Law Offices of Eric Reisinger, PA, our Sarasota assault and battery lawyer has over two decades of experience, which includes serving as a state prosecutor, so he knows the process from both sides and uses this unique perspective for our client's advantage.
+At Law Offices of Eric Reisinger, PA, our Sarasota assault and battery lawyer has over two decades of experience, which includes serving as a state prosecutor, so he knows the process from both sides and uses this unique perspective for our clients' advantage.

-Have you been arrested or accused for assault & battery?
+Have you been arrested or accused of assault & battery?
 Call the Law Offices of Eric Reisinger, PA, today at (941) 541-5335 or contact us online for a free consultation with our skilled assault and battery defense lawyer in Sarasota.

 What Are Assault & Battery Charges in Florida?